Jiajing Emperor: Great Rites Controversy

 The new emperor's primary desire was to posthumously elevate his father to the imperial rank.
 In contrast, Yang Tinghe insisted on his formal adoption by the Hongzhi Emperor, in order to legitimize his claim to the throne and become the younger brother of the late Zhengde Emperor.
 The Jiajing Emperor and his mother rejected the adoption, citing the wording of the recall decree which did not mention it.
 The Emperor did not want to declare his parents as his uncle and aunt.
 Instead, he requested the elevation of his parents to the imperial status "to bring their ranks into line".

 Most officials agreed to maintain a direct line of succession and supported Yang Tinghe, but the Emperor argued for the duty to his biological parents.
 He insisted on his mother's acceptance as empress dowager when she arrived from Anlu and entered the Forbidden City on 2 November.
 A group of officials siding with the Emperor, led by Zhang Cong, (Note: In 1531, Zhang Cong changed his name to Zhang Fujing.) had already formed.
 In late 1521, the Emperor succeeded in having his parents and grandmother, Lady Shao, granted imperial rank, but disputes continued until Yang was forced to resign in March 1524, and the removal of the Emperor's opponents began in August 1524.
 After a disapproving demonstration by hundreds of opposing officials in front of the gates of the audience hall, the opposition was beaten at court.
 17 officials died from their wounds, and the rest were exiled to the provinces by the Emperor.

 During the dispute, the Jiajing Emperor asserted his independence from the grand secretaries and made decisions based on his own judgment, rather than consulting with them or simply approving their proposals.
 This was seen as a despotic approach that went against the traditional way of governing, and was criticized by concerned scholars.
-As a result of the dispute, the teachings of Confucian scholar and reformer Wang Yangming gained popularity, as some of the Emperor's followers were influenced by his arguments.
+The teachings of Confucian scholar and reformer Wang Yangming gained popularity, as some of the Emperor's followers were influenced by his arguments.
 Additionally, there was an increase in critical analysis and interpretation of texts during discussions, and there was a growing criticism of the conservative attitudes of the Hanlin Academy.